tweag/opam-nix/README.md

 definitions (as produced by `queryToDefs`) and produces a `Scope`.

 `applyOverlays` applies a list of overlays to a scope.

+`getPinDepends` takes the same first argument as `buildOpamProject` and a package definition as the second argument, and produces a scope of pinned packages for the package def.
+Requires `--impure` (to fetch the repos specified in `pin-depends`).
+The result may be used as an overlay.

 #### `Defs` (set of package definitions)